-$\bullet$ \emph{Result Analysis.} As shown in \tabref{tab:result-mm}, columns 7,8,9, $\text{IoU}, F_{\beta}, F_{\beta}^{\omega}$ all achieve excellent performance under this meta-study, which is expected given their pixel-level sensitivity, enabling them to capture such subtle errors.
-Theoretically, $\text{IoU}, F_{\beta}$ should perform as impressive as $F_{\beta}^{\omega}$.
+\textbf{Result Analysis.} As shown in \tabref{tab:result-mm}, columns 6,7,8, IoU, $F_{\beta}$ and $F_{\beta}^{\omega}$ all achieve excellent performance in this meta-measure, which is expected given their pixel-level sensitivity, enabling them to capture such subtle errors.
+Theoretically, IoU and $F_{\beta}$ should perform as well as $F_{\beta}^{\omega}$.
 However, this is not observed in practice.
 The key reason is that $F_{\beta}^{\omega}$ supports non-binary inputs, whereas $\text{IoU}, F_{\beta}$ rely on adaptive thresholding for binarization.
 When the noise is extremely slight, adaptive thresholding tends to classify such noise as background, yielding identical scores before and after perturbation and thus failing to detect the change.
-Different from them, $S_{\alpha}$ exhibits significantly poorer performance on the experimental data derived from COD10K and NC4K.
-This is because that $S_\alpha$ divides the image into regions and compares statistical information within each region.
+Unlike these metrics, $S_{\alpha}$ exhibits significantly poorer performance on the experimental samples from COD10K and NC4K.
+This is because $S_\alpha$ divides the image into regions and compares statistical information within each region.
 For predictions of moderate quality (\ie, from COD10K or NC4K), adding noise may shift regional statistics closer to the GT, occasionally resulting in higher scores.
-For high-quality predictions (\ie, from Trans10K), even minor noise can disrupt regional structures, allowing $S_\alpha$ to demonstrate a level of sensitivity to perturbations that may surpass that of $\text{IoU}, F_{\beta}$.
-Notably, empowered by the pixel correlation framework that models relationships among arbitrary pixels, our measure exhibits exceptional sensitivity to even the slightest noise perturbations, accounting for its superior performance.
+For high-quality predictions (\ie, from Trans10K), even minor noise can disrupt regional structures, allowing $S_\alpha$ to demonstrate a level of sensitivity to perturbations that may surpass that of IoU and $F_{\beta}$.
+Our $C_{\beta}^{\omega}$, based on the pixel correlation framework that captures relationships among arbitrary pixels, exhibits exceptional sensitivity to even the slightest noise perturbations, achieving superior performance across all datasets.